 Where to stay: The best hotels for Ubud sightseeing

-There’s no doubt that Ubud’s one of the best places to stay in Bali, and its accommodations scene reflects it.
+There’s no doubt that Ubud’s one of the best choices for where to stay in Bali, and its accommodations scene reflects it.
 You’ll find everything here from backpacker digs to some of the best luxury hotels in Bali.
 Here are a couple top choices:

 - Duana Sari: The best choice in Ubud for budget-friendly villa-style accommodations.
 This property lies within 10 minutes from the centre of town and features a lovely sun terrace and pool for pure relaxation after a long day of sightseeing.